ryan-mcclue/musings/rage-against-the-machine.md

 contains some useful things, but not that useful

 Unfortunately software like npm is poorly designed so will inevitable get 'fast/lightweight' variants

+Many tutorials on low-level like Vulkan, X11 can be wrong so need to understand spec